Death of respected ex-television presenter Reg Harcourt

 Reg was actually the first journalist to read the news on ATV bulletins with ATV Midlands and he became a regular presenter/interviewer with the launch of ATV Today, specialising in crime and industry.
 He turned his attention to politics becoming Programme Editor/Presenter of the regional Left Right and Centre and later Central Lobby political programmes.
 Later he became Central's Political Editor dividing his time between Westminster and Birmingham.

 Paying tribute to "a pillar of regional television" ITV News Central presenter Bob Warman said:

 "Reg's television news career was long and distinguished.
 When I arrived at ATV Today in 1973, he was a very established reporter and presenter and he taught me much of my craft.
 He was in at the beginning; he'd interviewed all the big names of the day from politics to show-business, and he was equally adept at overcoming some of the pitfalls of live studio programming, of which there were many in the early days."

 Bob, who is president of Birmingham Press Club, added:

 "Long after retirement he and his wife Annie, took an active part in the social life of the Birmingham Press Club where they were a popular couple.
 He always took great delight in recalling times which were filled with laughter."

-NUJ Northern and Midlands senior organise, Chris Morley, said that Reg’s death was the "sad loss of a real character" who had been a staunch union member through thick and thin.
+NUJ Northern and Midlands senior organiser, Chris Morley, said that Reg's death was the "sad loss of a real character" who had been a staunch union member through thick and thin.

 Ex-Birmingham Evening Mail deputy editor, Tony Dickens, described Reg as a "true gentleman-journalist".